by Penny Angeles-Tan | Nov 5, 2019 | Events

 by Penny Angeles-Tan | Jun 24, 2019 | Travel

-South Koreans represent a significant segment of tourists visiting the Philippines each year, accounting for approximately 22.3% of the total 1,587,959 visitors in 2018.
-The Tourism Promotions Board (TPB) aims to increase the number of Korean visitors by 25.80% upon the completion of its tourism development plans by 2022, which will showcase the natural wonders of the Philippines.
+South Koreans make up a huge portion of tourists visiting the Philippines annually, sharing approximately 22.3% of 1,587,959 visitors in 2018.
+TPB aims to increase Korean visitor arrivals by 25.80% upon completion of all tourism development plans by 2022, which will highlight the natural wonders of the Philippines.

 by Penny Angeles-Tan | Jun 14, 2019 | Events